Five Common Mistakes Homeowners Make with Drain Cleaning in Richardson, TX

 - If you are cleaning the drain from a roof vent, operating the heavy machinery on the roof is dangerous and there is always the risk of falling.
 Experienced technicians are kept current on safety procedures concerning roof stoppages and carry the necessary insurance to protect the technician, home owner, and the service company.

 - Another safety concern when cabling out a drain line is getting damaged in the recoil.
 When a cable first hits an obstruction, if the obstruction doesn’t immediately give way and the cable is not backed off immediately, the cable will recoil and possible bind back up.
 If the handler is not experienced with handling a drain snake when this happens it is easy for the cable to wind back over the handler’s hand and could possibly break the handler’s hand, arm, or for the cable to strike their face.

 Call Dial One Johnson Plumbing, Cooling & Heating for Drain Cleaning Service in Richardson, TX

 As you can see, safely taking care of a drain stoppage is not for the faint of heart and is usually handled the safest when done by an experienced professional.
 For the more stubborn homeowners out there, calling up a professional can seem like conceding defeat, but think about it this way: do you really want take on tough drain clogs by yourself and risk damaging yourself or your plumbing system?
 A professional will know to do conduct drain cleaning in a way that won’t leave any damage, no matter if it’s drain snaking, hydro-jetting, or even a simple plunging job.

-If you want to avoid these mistakes, call Dial One Johnson Plumbing to receive top quality drain cleaning services in Richardson, TX, and take advantage of getting a free camera inspection of your drain line for free with the purchase of drain cleaning services.
+If you want to avoid these mistakes, call Dial One Johnson Plumbing, Heating & Air Conditioning to receive top quality drain cleaning services in Richardson, TX, and take advantage of getting a free camera inspection of your drain line for free with the purchase of drain cleaning services.
 That will keep clogs away and keep the risk of plumbing damage to a low!